RULE 24. SUPPLEMENTAL BRIEF OF INDIGENT DEFENDANT

-(1) Statement of additional grounds permitted.
-In a criminal case in which counsel representing an indigent defendant has identified a good faith argument on appeal and submitted a brief, the indigent defendant may file a statement of additional grounds for review to identify and discuss matters that the indigent defendant believes were not adequately addressed in the brief filed by counsel.
+(1) Statement Permitted.
+In a criminal case in which counsel representing an indigent defendant has submitted a brief, the indigent defendant may file a statement of additional grounds for review to identify and discuss matters that the indigent defendant believes were not adequately addressed in the brief filed by counsel.

 (3) Identification of Errors.
-Reference to the record and citation to authorities are not necessary or required, but the court will not consider an indigent defendant's statement of additional grounds for review if it does not inform the court of the nature and occurrence of alleged errors.
+The court will not consider an indigent defendant's statement of additional grounds for review if it does not inform the court of the nature and occurrence of alleged errors.
+Reference to the record and citation to authority is required.

-(4) Time for filing The statement of additional grounds for review must be filed within 30 days after service on the indigent appellant of the brief prepared by indigent appellant's counsel.
+(1) Time for Filing.
+The statement of additional grounds for review must be filed within 30 days after service on the indigent appellant of the brief prepared by indigent appellant's counsel.
 The indigent defendant must serve all parties with the statement of additional grounds for review.

-(5) Additional briefing The court may, in the exercise of its discretion, allow additional briefing to address issues raised in the indigent defendants statement.
+(2) Additional Briefing; Oral Argument by Indigent Defendant.
+The court may, in the exercise of its discretion, allow additional briefing to address issues raised in the indigent defendant's statement.
+Participation in oral argument by the indigent defendant is permitted only by order of the court on its own motion in exceptional cases.